mishka53787/my-store/client/README.md

 View and manage the items in your shopping cart.
 Complete the checkout process.
-Role-based authentication for admin and regular users.
-Admins can perform CRUD operations on products and users.
+Role-based authentication for admin and regular users. users can perform CRUD operations on products .
 Dependencies
 This project relies on several dependencies, including but not limited to: